vital-software/monofo-buildkite-plugin/README.md

 ### Pure pipelines

-You can mark a pipeline as "pure" by setting the pure flag:
+You can mark a pipeline as pure by setting the `monorepo.pure` flag to `true`.
+This engages a layer of extra caching based on the content of the files in the `matches` globs.
+For example:

 ```
 monorepo:
   pure: true
-  matches: some-file.txt
+  matches: input-file.txt
-  produces: some-other-file.txt
+  produces: output-file.txt

+steps:
+  - command: do-something < input-file.txt > output-file.txt
+    plugins:
+      - artifacts#v1.3.0:
+          upload: output-file.txt
 ```

-In this case, the content of the matches is used to produce a hash.
-If this hash has been built before, that pipeline will be skipped, and its artifacts replaced by the previously built ones.
+When we finish the build of this component, we'll remember the contents of `input-file.txt`.
+In any future build where that file has the same contents, instead of running the `do-something` command step, we'll just directly download `output-file.txt` from the last build that produced it successfully.
+This component of the pipeline ends up skipped.

 #### How it works